HarvardForestTRL/BlackSwanDendro.github.io/index.md

 aside: true
 ---

-I am a PhD candidate at the University of Tennessee in the Environmental Change Laboratory where I use tree-ring proxies to estimate annually-resolved past environmental conditions.
+I am a Research Assistant at Harvard Forest and a PhD candidate at the University of Tennessee in the Environmental Change Laboratory.
+I use tree-ring proxies to estimate annually-resolved past environmental conditions.
 I am particularly interested in the methods of applied statistics which allow us to make these estimates, and I am a strong proponent of open science and reproducible research.

 {% include figure.html image="assets/intro_photo.jpeg" caption="Lady's Bluff with my cattledog, Juniper" position="left" width="300" height="800" %}

 **Education**

 *Ph.D.
-(Expected 2022) Geography*\
+(Expected 2023) Geography*\
 University of Tennessee, Knoxville

 *M.S.
 (2016) Applied Ecology and Conservation Biology*\